ChickenTenders2/FoodLink/README.md

             js/                                 # Frontend scripts
                 add_item.js                     # Handles the dynamic checking of item names / barcodes in the database and enables the dynamic switching between scanning modes.

-                scanner.js                      # Gets the user's permission for access to the camera.
-Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
-Allows for dynamic and efficient switching between scanning scanning modes.

                 inventory.js                    # Handles dynamic inventory operations using AJAX.
 Dynamically updates, remove and sorts items, as well as highlighting items that are soon to expire.